MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 *Applies to: Corporate and personal devices*

 Organizations often use a VPN to control access to apps and resources on their company’s intranet.
-In addition to native Microsoft Point to Point Tunneling Protocol (PPTP), Layer 2 Tunneling Protocol (L2TP), and Internet Key Exchange Protocol version 2 (IKEv2) VPNs, Windows 10 Mobile supports SSL VPN connections, which require a downloadable plugin from the Microsoft Store and are specific to the VPN vendor of your choice.
+In addition to native Microsoft Point-to-Point Tunneling Protocol (PPTP), Layer 2 Tunneling Protocol (L2TP), and Internet Key Exchange Protocol version 2 (IKEv2) VPNs, Windows 10 Mobile supports SSL VPN connections, which require a downloadable plugin from the Microsoft Store and are specific to the VPN vendor of your choice.
 These plugins work like apps and can be installed directly from the Microsoft Store using your MDM system (see App Management).

 You can create and provision multiple VPN connection profiles and then deploy them to managed devices that run Windows 10 Mobile.
 To create a VPN profile that uses native Windows 10 Mobile VPN protocols (such as IKEv2, PPTP, or L2TP), you can use the following settings:

 -   **VPN Servers** The VPN server for the VPN profile
 -   **Routing policy type** The type of routing policy the VPN profile uses can be set to one of the following values:
-    -   Split tunnel.
-Only network traffic destined to the intranet goes through the VPN connection
+    -   Split tunnel: Only network traffic destined to the intranet goes through the VPN connection
-    -   Force tunnel.
-All traffic goes through the VPN connection
+    -   Force tunnel: All traffic goes through the VPN connection
 -   **Tunneling protocol type** The tunneling protocol used for VPN profiles that use native Windows 10 Mobile VPN protocols can be one the following values: PPTP, L2TP, IKEv2, Automatic
 -   **User authentication method** The user authentication method for the VPN connection can have a value of EAP or MSChapv2 (Windows 10 Mobile does not support the value MSChapv2 for IKEv2-based VPN connections)
 -   **Machine certificate** The machine certificate used for IKEv2-based VPN connections